GOP senators want FBI to probe if Biden Pentagon nominee disclosed classified info after leaving Obama admin

 The GOP senators said there should be "a comprehensive investigation" into Kahl "before Kahl's nomination is advanced in the Senate."

-Kahl strongly denied sharing classified information on Twitter last month.
+Kahl strongly denied sharing classified information last month.

 "I have never publicly shared information I knew to be classified and take my obligations to protect classified information seriously," he wrote in his letter to the committee.
 "I was not present for the interagency meetings mentioned in the letter or in the referenced tweets.
 I had no direct access to any information in those meetings that may or may not have been classified."